Call or Chat 24/7

 • Parenting time: This governs the allocation of the children’s time to each parent, also called a visitation schedule, including day-to-day schedules, vacations, and holidays.
 Minnesota’s Early Neutral Evaluation mediation process helps parents resolve custody and parenting time issues.

 • Child support: Child support obligations depend on the number of children, the parents’ income and expenses, and the children’s medical needs.
 The Minnesota Department of Human Services child support calculator estimates child support.
-An attorney can help ensure you receive appropriate alterations to these guidelines based on your family’s unique circumstances, including parenting time
+An attorney can help ensure you receive appropriate alterations to these guidelines based on your family’s unique circumstances, including parenting time.

 • Spousal support: Courts may order these periodic payments, also called maintenance or alimony, to help one spouse maintain their pre-divorce standard of living.
 The length of time and amount of alimony paid can vary greatly on individual circumstances.